cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/flow_control/notes.md

 ## Comparisons

-- Comparison operators always return a boolean value (`true` or `false`)
+- Comparison operators always return a boolean value (`true` or `false`).
-- The expressions to the left and right of the operator are the operands
+- The expressions to the left and right of the operator are the operands.
 - `==` is equal to
 - `!=` not equal to
 - `<` less than